 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference с. an improvement or improvement program, the obligation for which is payable wholly or partly from the proceeds of special assessments levied upon property specially benefited by the improvement or by an levied upon property specially benefited by the improvement of by an improvement within the improvement program or from tax increments, including obligations which are the general obligations of the county, if the county is entitled to reimbursement in whole or in part from the proceeds of such special assessments or tax increments and not less than 20 percent of the cost of the improvement or the improvement program is to be assessed against benefited property or is to be paid from the proceeds of federal grant funds or a combination thereof, or is estimated to be received from tax increments. d. an obligation which is payable wholly from the income of revenue a. producing conveniences; on obligation exampt from abotaval anneaval by the target of the barre e. an obligation exempt from electoral approval by the terms of the home rule charter; f. avant under the provisions of a low which remains the issues f 1. exempt under the provisions of a law which permits the issuance of obligations of a municipality without an election; a an obligation to fund pension or retirement fund liabilities of a county g. pursuant to Minn.
+PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference c. an improvement or improvement program, the obligation for which is • payable wholly or partly from the proceeds of special assessments levied upon property specially benefited by the improvement or by an improvement within the improvement program or from tax increments, including obligations which are the general obligations of the county, if the county is entitled to reimbursement in whole or in part from the proceeds of such special assessments or tax increments and not less than 20 percent of the cost of the improvement or the improvement program is to be assessed against benefited property or is to be paid from the proceeds of federal grant funds or a combination thereof, or is estimated to be received from tax increments. d. an obligation which is payable wholly from the income of revenue u. producing conveniences; • e. an obligation exempt from electoral approval by the terms of the home rule charter; f. exempt under the provisions of a law which permits the issuance of obligations of a municipality without an election; g. an obligation to fund pension or retirement fund liabilities of a county pursuant to Minn.
 Stat. § 475.52, subd.
 6; § 373.40, h. issued under a capital improvement plan under Minn.
 Stat. § 373.40, subd.
-2 where notice was published at least 14 but not more than 28 days subu.
-2 before the county held a hearing for public comment on issuing the bonds under this section; i. issued under Minn.
-Stat. §§ 469.1813 to 469.1815 (property tax 1. abatement authority bonds), if the bonds are not used for a purpose prohibited under § 469.176, subd.
+2 where notice was published at least 14 but not more than 28 days before the county held a hearing for public comment on issuing the bonds under this section; i. issued under Minn.
+Stat. §§ 469.1813 to 469.1815 (property tax abatement authority bonds), if the bonds are not used for a purpose prohibited under § 469.176, subd.
 4g, para. (b); § 475.58, j. issued to fund postemployment benefit liabilities pursuant to Minn. subd.
-1 (10) J. Stat. § 475.52, subd.
-6, of a county, and were the liabilities limited to: subu.
-1 (10) stat. § 475.52, subd.
-0, of a county, and were the hadnities infined to.
-(1) satisfying the requirements of Minn.
+1 (10) - Stat. § 475.52, subd.
+6, of a county, and were the liabilities limited to: (1) satisfying the requirements of Minn.
 Stat. § 471.61, subd.
-2b (insurance continuation); and (insurance continuation), and (2) other postemployment benefits, which the county no longer provides to employees hired after a date before the obligations are issued? issued : § 475.755 k. issued under Minn.
-Stat. § 475.755 (emergency debt certificates)?
-3 к. § 475.58, 1. issued to refund existing debt of an indoor ice arena that is used subd.
+2b (insurance continuation); and (2) other postemployment benefits, which the county no longer provides to employees hired after a date before the obligations are issued? § 475.755 k. issued under Minn.
+Stat. § 475.755 (emergency debt certificates)? § 475.58, 1. issued to refund existing debt of an indoor ice arena that is used subd.
 3a predominantly for youth athletic activity as provided in Minn.
 Stat. § 475.58, subd.
-3a; U / / § 475.58, m. issued for street reconstruction and bituminous overlays, and were the subd.
+3a; § 475.58, m. issued for street reconstruction and bituminous overlays, and were the subd.
 3b conditions of Minn.
 Stat. § 475.58, subd.
-3b, met? • • • • • •
+3b, met?
+1